 What led to policy change?

-Historically, people with diabetes have been prohibited from being living kidney donors because diabetes can cause kidney disease.
-People with Type 1 diabetes remain ineligible to be a living kidney donor.
+Historically, people with diabetes have been prohibited from being living kidney donors because diabetes can People with Type 1 diabetes remain ineligible to be a living kidney donor.
 By expanding eligibility criteria, there's potential to save more lives through increased kidney availability while maintaining a commitment to the safety and well-being of donors.

 What is the policy?